 - Stay Tuned: Rock on TV (From the Rock & Roll Hall of Fame)- May 23, 2020 – January 3, 2021.

-- BLK RVA launched in August 2019, supported by Visit Richmond and The Black Experience Initiative, an advisory board of community members focused on developing unique ways to attract tourism while highlighting Richmond’s Black culture.
+- BLK RVA, supported by Visit Richmond and The Black Experience Initiative, is an advisory board of community members focused on developing unique ways to attract tourism while highlighting Richmond’s Black culture.
 The new tourism campaign highlights and celebrates the Black cultural experience in the Richmond region.

 - Fredericksburg will welcome a new semi-pro baseball stadium in Spring 2020.